AARI Systems Lab Opening Q1 2026

 About AARI & Our Mission

-The Atlanta AI & Robotics Initiative, Inc. (AARI) is a 501(c)(3) nonprofit organization dedicated to building the infrastructure workforce of tomorrow.
-We bridge the gap between advanced technology and community education by providing students in the Atlanta area with hands-on experience in AI, machine learning, and robotics infrastructure.
+The Atlanta AI & Robotics Initiative, Inc. (AARI) is a 501(c)(3) nonprofit organization dedicated to expanding access to technical education and workforce opportunity for students, veterans, and underserved communities.
+We bridge the gap between opportunity and access by providing hands-on education in AI, robotics, and computing to learners who might not otherwise have access to these tools and experiences.

 Energy → Silicon → Infrastructure → Models → Applications → Quantum